Sensu administrators control access by authentication and authorization.

 Use built-in basic authentication

-Sensu’s built-in basic authentication provider allows you to create and manage user credentials (usernames and passwords) with the users API, either directly or using sensuctl.
+Sensu’s built-in basic authentication provider allows you to create and manage user credentials (usernames and passwords) with core/v2/users API endpoints, either directly or using sensuctl.
 The basic authentication provider does not depend on external services and is not configurable.

 Use a single sign-on (SSO) authentication provider

 COMMERCIAL FEATURE: Access authentication providers for single sign-on (SSO) in the packaged Sensu Go distribution.
 For more information, read Get started with commercial features.

 In addition to built-in basic authentication, Sensu includes commercial support for single sign-on (SSO) authentication using external authentication providers via Lightweight Directory Access Protocol (LDAP), Active Directory (AD), or OpenID Connect 1.0 protocol (OIDC).